 - set no more than 3 priorities a day

 - be flexible when priorities need to change because your goals change

 Setting priorities and being productive

 When you have your priorities sorted out, you can plan your day to be more productive.
 To help you with this, you can download a list with 12 + questions for increased productivity.
-Fill in the form below and I will send it to you.
+Click the image below to print it out.